Most wildfires are preventable. Learn to be fire safe

 Beaver Creek Farm

-18. Beaver Creek Farm
+16. Beaver Creek Farm

 16mi from Halibut Point State Park · 2 sites · Tents, RVs

 ✨ Get away from it all and sleep under the stars.
 At Beaver Creek Farm, your campsite sits right beside the creek, giving you a true connection with nature.
 Deer and bunnies roam freely through the area, and you’ll hear a chorus of birds throughout the day.
 If you’re into the beach or just want a stroll and some shopping in downtown Newburyport, we’re only a 7-minute drive to Salisbury Beach Boardwalk, Salisbury Beach State Reservation, and historic Newburyport.
-Hampton Beach is just 15 minutes away! 🐾 We have two pet-friendly campsites available by the creek.
+Hampton Beach is just 15 minutes away! 🐾 We have two pet-friendly campsites available by the creek that is private and away from the rest of the world.
 Currently, we’re a dry-dock campsite with access to water.
 There’s a 110-volt outlet for phone/lantern charging.
 We’re also working on building a bathhouse and outdoor kitchen for future use. 🌿 Guests have access to the camping area behind the barn, the riverfront, and a glassed-in garden room.
 A cozy patio with a gas fireplace will be added soon.
 Feel free to bring your kayak and launch right from your campsite (except during drought conditions). 🐶 Please note: there is a large bloodhound on the property — she’s super friendly! ⚡ No full hookups are available.
 A 110-volt outlet is provided, for charging purposes but not to run a camper. 🚐 No campers longer than 22 ft. 🌱 We are 420-friendly, with five recreational dispensaries close by.

 Pets